hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 # Service Discovery

-Nomad enables dynamic scheduling on compute resources to run services at scale on compute nodes.
-Size of an application cluster varies depending on volume of traffic, health of services, etc thereby the network topology of services are constanly changing.
-This introduces the challenge of discovery of services, Nomad solves this problem by integrating with [Consul](https://consul.io) to provide service discovery and health checks of services.

-Operators have to run Consul agents on a Nomad compute node.
-Nomad also makes running an application like Consul agent on every single node in a data centre simple by providing system jobs.
-Nomad connects to Consul on it's default http port but operators can override it.
+Nomad schedules workloads of various types across a cluster of generic hosts.
+Because of this, placement is not known in advance and you will need to use service discovery to connect tasks to other services deployed across your cluster.
+Nomad integrates with [Consul](https://consul.io) to provide service discovery and monitoring.

+Note that in order to use Consul with Nomad, you will need to configure and install Consul on your nodes alongside Nomad, or schedule it as a system job.
+Nomad does not currently run Consul for you.

 ## Configuration

-* `consul.address`: This is a Nomad client config which can be used to override the default Consul Agent HTTP port that Nomad uses to connect to Consul.
+* `consul.address`: This is a Nomad client configuration which can be used to override the default Consul Agent HTTP port that Nomad uses to connect to Consul.
 The default for this is "127.0.0.1:8500"

-## Service Deginition Syntax
+## Service Definition Syntax

 The service blocks in a Task definition defines a service which Nomad will register with Consul.
-Multiple Service blocks are allowed in a Task definition, which makes it usable for cases when an application listens on multiple ports each exposing a specific service.
+Multiple Service blocks are allowed in a Task definition, which allow registering multiple services for a task that exposes multiple ports.

 ### Example